The short answer

 Gate management:

-- Two-sided latch (need to operate from both sides)
+- Two-sided latch (operates from both sides)

-- Padlock + key for outdoor gates ($15–$30)
+- Padlock and key for outdoor gates ($15 to $30)

-- Coded keypad gates ($150–$300)
+- Coded keypad gates ($150 to $300)

 Door management:

-- Patio doors — slide latches
+- Patio doors: slide latches

-- Back yard gates — verify closed every time
+- Back yard gates: verify closed every time

-- Side gates — often weak point
+- Side gates: often the weak point

-- Door alarms ($20–$40 each) — alerts to escape attempts
+- Door alarms ($20 to $40 each) alert you to escape attempts

 Calgary Bylaw 23M2006 + lost dog recovery